argoproj-labs/argocd-image-updater/README.md

 ## Introduction

 Argo CD Image Updater is a tool to automatically update the container images of Kubernetes workloads which are managed by Argo CD.
+In a nutshell, it will track image versions specified by annotations on the Argo CD Application resources and update them by setting parameter overrides using the Argo CD API.

 Currently it will only work with applications that are built using *Kustomize* or *Helm* tooling.
 Applications built from plain YAML or custom tools are not